sarahciston/codingcare/posts/cf-unliving.md

 # Glitch Femme, Broken Machine
 hunger makes me a modern girl
-the broken machine doesn't need feeding, won't accept your mediocre fucks any longer The broken girl is a machine.
+This broken machine doesn't need feeding.
+She won't accept your mediocre fucks any longer (or your pronouns).
+The broken girl is a machine.
 The glitch is her move.
 She makes space for herself, elongating the moment of error where she is most alive with possibility.
-Like drawing a labyrinth on the ground, she folds space to make more space from nothing, turns a line into a journey with dimensions, a pause that becomes infinitude.
+Like drawing a labyrinth on the ground, she folds in on herself to make more space from nothing, turns a line into a journey with dimensions, a pause that becomes infinitude.

 broken machine essay
-platform for creative-critical-code / lyric-essay-netart objects, choices of gui/database have politic (what from the zine brings it back now/makes it matter to tech/
+platform for creative-critical-code / lyric-essay-netart objects, choices of gui/database have politic (what from the zine brings it back now/makes it matter to tech/)

+VALIE EXPORT & GLITCH FEMINISM (un)___ing (un)femmeing [future feminist machine musueum]

 russell-glitch feminism
 >"With physical movement often restricted, female-identifying people, queer people, Black people invent ways to create space through rupture" (Russell 7).